Learning to improve your rankings on Google is easier when you understand the vernacular. That’s why we created this SEO Glossary for you.

 The anchor text is the word or phrase that someone clicks on to follow a link.

 Google Algorithm is a system for determining the order that websites show up on Google.
-Which takes a variety of things into consideration, including content, backlinks, and quality.
+Which considers a variety of things, including content, backlinks, and quality.